Celebrating film photography

 DO NOT post large format (sheet film) photos, instant film photos, or digital photos.
 (We love apps like VSCO, too, but digital simulation of film doesn’t count; Roll Film Week is exclusively for analog photography.)

-DO share images that haven’t been posted on Instagram or Flickr before.
+DO share images that haven’t been posted on Instagram before.
 They don’t have to be recent; feel free to scan vintage photos or past work.

-On Instagram, use the #RollFilmWeek hashtag — that’s the tag we’ll check when we curate daily features.
+DO use the #RollFilmWeek hashtag on Instagram — that’s the tag we’ll check when we curate daily features.
 There’s no limit on the number of photos you can post, but we recommend only two or three images per day.

 Discover, follow, and support other photographers.
 The purpose of this week is to celebrate film and connect with other people who love film photography.
-Please take time to browse the Instagram hashtag and/or Flickr pool and get to know other members of the community.
+Please take time to browse the Instagram hashtag and get to know other members of the community.

 Questions?
 Comments?
 Get in touch.